A tumor (also called a neoplasm

 - cancer elsewhere in the body

-- prolonged exposure to pesticides, industrial
+- prolonged exposure to pesticides, industrial solvents, and other chemicals

 - inherited diseases, such as neurofibromatosis